 - Mitigate growing concerns on time.
 Many businesses do not realize that their business cannot stay afloat until it’s too late.
 If your assets to liabilities ratio is below 1:1, you should find ways to increase your revenue.

 - Determine your creditworthiness.
 Banks and other lenders will use your balance sheet to evaluate if you qualify for additional credit.
 Positive net worth can get your credit application approved.

 If you want to grab a simple balance sheet template and use it right away, you’ve come to the right place.
 The template below comes with all essential financial ratios.
 Ideal to suit the needs of small business owners!

-Note that this is a View-only Google Sheets file.
+Note that this are View-only Google Sheets files.
 You cannot edit it directly.
-Use “File > Make a copy…” to make a local copy first and then edit the template.
+So make a local copy first and then edit the template.
 Before doing so, please make sure you’re signed in to your Google Account!